huawei-noah/SMARTS/competition/track2/train/README.md

 ## Objective
 The objective is to train a single **offline** learning policy capable of controlling single-agent or multi-agent to complete different tasks in various scenarios.
 In each scenario, the ego-agents must drive towards their respective goal locations.
 The challenge of this track is that participants have to develop a model that can be trained using offline dataset, without interactions with the simulator or any online adjustments.

 Important: we require participants to submit the code for us to train using offline dataset, and then we will use the trained model for evaluations.
 Do not submit a trained model.
-The contestants should also provide the training code with an argument to specify the location of the offline dataset.
+The contestants should also provide the training code as required.
 See example below.

 ## Data and Model
 1. For offline training, we provide information and tools for extracting training dataset from two Naturalistic Autonomous Driving datasets: [Waymo Open Motion dataset](https://waymo.com/open/data/motion/) and [Next Generation Simulation (NGSIM)](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm).